 6.4.6.
 Immediately, start injecting the right heart chamber with ~15 mL of PBS over ~2 min.
 Liver color change from red to pale pink is indicative of good perfusion.

 6.4.7.
-Inject the right heart chamber with ~10 mL of 4% paraformaldehyde in PBS over ~2 min.
+Inject the right chamber of the mouse heart with ~10 mL of 4% paraformaldehyde in PBS over ~2 min.

 6.4.8.
 Decapitate the mouse, and use scissors to make a midline incision of the scalp to expose the skull.